clearxu/GBA/GETTING_STARTED.md

 ### Training & Evaluation in Command Line

-We provide a script `train_net.py`, that is made to train all the configs provided in FC-CLIP.
+We provide a script `train_net.py`, that is made to train all the configs provided in BGA.

 To train a model with "train_net.py", first setup the corresponding datasets following